drteeth/attend-elixir-talk/slides.md

 ???

-Here we map the ScheduleGame command to the Game.
-Commanded will spawn a GenServer based on the identity and module type given.
+* Here we map the ScheduleGame command to the Game.
+* Commanded will spawn a GenServer based on the identity and module type given.
+* That means we're going to create a new aggregate and spawn a GenServer to listen for commands on, and then we're going to send it the command to handle.

 ---
 class: